The

 - shortcut button to briefings, slides and submissions.

-- CONTACTS - APA
+- APA CONTACTS -

 contact details and contributor CVs.

-- Home Page shortcut
+- Home Page

 buttons to high interest topics.